Chart Color Schemes

 Woodridge has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 26 projects that could affect the region.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch has identified 26 projects likely impacting the region.
 Notable projects include Stockland's Kuraby Residential Development, Northwest Healthcare Centre - Meadowbrook, Logan Central Civic and Community Precinct, and Kuraby Industrial Estate Expansion.
-The following list details those most likely to be relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.